-Additionally, Sharon represents medical care providers in overpayment and False Claims Act disputes.
+Additionally, Sharon represents medical care providers in overpayment and False Claims Act disputes and other litigation matters.

 Sharon has represented over a dozen banks and mortgage lenders in multimillion dollar suits brought by large private purchasers of mortgage loans, seeking indemnification in connection with settlements they made with RMBS Trustees and government-sponsored entities.

-Sharon has advised dozens of clients on how to navigate force majeure events.
+Sharon has advised dozens of clients on how to navigate force majeure events and how to draft their contracts to minimize their risks in connection with force majeure events, supply shortages, and supply-chain disruptions

-She has worked on numerous appeals.
-Sharon was a judicial clerk on the Minnesota Court of Appeals; she was an adjunct professor of appellate advocacy at St. Thomas Law School; and she coordinates Stinson-Minneapolis's pro bono appeals program.
+Sharon has worked on numerous appeals.
+Sharon was a judicial clerk on the Minnesota Court of Appeals; she was an adjunct professor of appellate advocacy at St. Thomas Law School; and she coordinates Stinson's-Minneapolis pro bono appeals program.

 News & Insights